5 Best Ways to Build an Emergency Fund

 "It gives you peace of mind knowing that you can afford to pay those inevitable unexpected expenses," Vered says.

-Michele DiGirolamo is a former longtime reporter for United Press International and a freelance writer for MoneyGeek.com.
+Michele DiGirolamo is a writer for MoneyGeek.
+She is a freelance writer and a former longtime reporter for United Press International.